 Japan Tobacco is one of the world's three major international cigarette companies, alongside PMI, British American Tobacco and Imperial Tobacco.
-Global share was around 16% in 2014, but JT dominates its domestic market with approximately 60%, more than half of that from lead brand Mevius (formerly Mild Seven), the domestic top seller for over 30 years.
+Global share was around 19% in 2016, but JT dominates its domestic market with approximately 60% share, more than half of that from lead brand Mevius (formerly Mild Seven), the domestic top seller for over 30 years.
 Other domestic brands include Seven Stars and Pianissimo.
 It launched its first heat-not-burn smokeless tobacco device in Japan in 2017, Ploom.
 Other key markets include the UK (where it has around 41% local share), Russia (almost 36%), Taiwan, Spain, Italy and France.
 Japan Tobacco also has a broad international footprint following its acquisition of Camel and Winston in all territories except the US in 1999, and of British group Gallaher in 2006, adding brands including Sterling, Benson & Hedges, Silk Cut and Amber Leaf.
 The group also owns the E-Lites and Logic e-cigarette brands in the US and Europe.
-It acquired non-US rights to Reynolds' Natural American Spirit organic tobacco brand from 2016.
+It acquired non-US rights to Reynolds' Natural American Spirit organic tobacco brand in 2016.
 Other important brands include LD and Glamour in Russia and luxury cigarette Sobranie.
-Total volumes were 503bn cigarettes in 2015, and the group also owns the E-Lites and Logic e-cigarette brands.
+Total volumes were 510bn cigarettes in 2018.
+Winston alone accounted for almost 147bn units, Camel for 71bn and Mevius for 69bn.
 Until recently, the company was also a leading manufacturer in its domestic market of soft drinks (including Roots canned coffee).
 It sold that business to Suntory in 2015.
 It retains a small but significant pharmaceutical division, which has co-marketing partnerships with several international companies, as well as a division marketing frozen noodles, rice and other foods in Japan.
 Revenues for 2018 were approximately $20.1bn, with net profit of $3.5bn.
 International tobacco accounted for sales of around $11.9bn, and domestic tobacco for $5.6bn.
 Masamichi Terabatake is group CEO; Thomas McCoy is CEO of Japan Tobacco International.
 The Japanese government is JT's biggest shareholder with one third of equity.
 See Tobacco Sector index for other companies.
 Adbrands no longer offers a business profile for this company but subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Who are the competitors of Japan Tobacco?
 See Tobacco Sector index for other companies.